joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 Metadata is data about data.
 One of the most common examples of metadata is the data attached to a digital photograph.
 The data most people are interested in is the photograph.
 But it will also contain more data that is not visible in the picture - like the time the photo was taken, what device took the photo, the location and camera settings, and more - all of this hidden data is metadata.

 The `package.json` is the metadata for this project.
-You can edit some of the content here (like the `author` field - you can put your name in there).
+You can edit some of the content here (like adding an `author` field - so you can put your name in this project).
 However, you must keep the format in proper [JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON).

 #### `.gitignore`